Planning a Vermont vacation and want to include some fabulous waterfalls and swimming holes in your itinerary?

 What we love about Moss Glen Falls: It’s just beautiful.
 I wouldn’t categorize it as the best for young kids, but it’s just so pretty.

 Can you swim at Moss Glen Falls?
-I know for sure that you can wade here, but I’m drawing a blank on whether there are pools deep enough to swim in.
+I know for sure that you can wade here, but it’s not really deep enough for swimming.

 Need a Moss Glen Falls trail map?
-Moss Glen Falls is actually about 1/4-mile in on a longer trail that travels through the woods to a view-less summit.
+Moss Glen Falls is about 1/4-mile in on a longer trail that travels through the woods to a viewless summit.
 I found the best map on Outdoor Project, but I’ve never actually hiked farther than the falls.

 Bingham Falls: Stowe, Vermont

-The last Vermont waterfall on my list is one of my favorites.
 Bingham Falls is a single 25-foot plunge into a round deep pothole that is suitable for swimming and cliff jumping.
-The water here is colder than any of the other swimming holes in this book, and because I’m getting wimpy in my old age, I’ve only spent a few minutes actually swimming here.
+The water here is colder than any of the other swimming holes in this book, and because I’m getting wimpy in my old age, I’ve only spent a few minutes swimming here.

 What we love about Bingham Falls: Its perfect shape!
 We also love weekending in Stowe and driving through Smuggler’s Notch.